iacopy/cleanpython/README.rst

 A Python3_ project template with several useful, standard, integrated batteries included to help you to write clean, tested, quality code.

+If you are starting a Python3 project from scratch, and you need to write robust and clean code, this repository could help you.

+What is and why clean code matters?
+Read `here`__.

+__ CleanCodeArticle_

 Requirements
 ------------